 I often focus on talking about training treats for dogs in this blog.
 I do this for a couple reasons.
 We use a lot of training treats here!
 Maui is my service dog and every day we review some commands just to keep them fresh in her memory.
-Training can mean a lot of extra food and calories so I like to buy treats that are small and therefore usually low in calories.
+Training can mean a lot of extra food and calories so I like treats that are small, healthy, and low in calories.
 Training treats fit this bill.

-We tried a couple of super easy, inexpensive, high protein homemade dog training treat recipes and we are excited to share them here for you!
+Lately, I had been wanting to make some homemade dog training treats for Maui.
+So, we tried a couple super easy recipes to make some delicious, inexpensive, high protein homemade dog training treats.
+Now, we are excited to share them here with you!

 Sometimes I go to the store with the best intention of purchasing only limited ingredient, wholesome treats with natural ingredients but I too get pulled into the marketing hootenanny and sometimes end up purchasing a bag of treats for the sole reason that the dog looks happy on the front of the package.
-I get home and realize I fell victim to that clever marketing and ended up purchasing something I didn’t mean to.
+I get home and realize I fell victim to clever marketing and purchased something I didn’t really want.

 Everything you see for sale in the store is strategically packaged, marketed, and placed to attract your attention and get you to buy it.
 Marketing draws you in, making you want to purchase their products because you remember the talking Golden retriever that wants bacon or maybe the dog running across the floor supposedly saying Kibbles ‘n Bits, ‘n Bits, ‘n Bits.

-A great way to not get caught-up in the marketing strategies that are out to get you, is to stay home and make your own great homemade dog training treats.
-This way you know exactly what ingredients are in those treats; where the ingredients came from; the cleanliness of the kitchen and cooks; how the treats were made, and you can choose ingredients that are safe and ingredients that your dog will love!
+A great way to not get caught up in the marketing strategies that are out to get you is to stay home and make your own great homemade dog training treats.
+This way you know exactly what ingredients are in those treats; where the ingredients came from; the cleanliness of the kitchen and cooks; how the treats were made, and you choose ingredients that are safe and your dog will love!